uoguelph-mlrg/Theano-MPI/README.md

   sync_rule: BSP
   avg_freq: 1
   ```
   - 2) execute "./run_bsp_workers.sh N", in which N is the desired number of workers.
+This will start worker processes inside a screen session named bspN.
  - to start a EASGD training session:
   - 1) Decide if want to start server and workers in one communicator.
 Configure config.yaml file as follows:
    ```